whoswhip/aimmy-models/README.md

 # Why?
 Plain and simple reason why was just to make it some what easier to find and download models & configs for Aimmy or any other program that can use the models.

+# Removing your model
+Either message me on Discord (@whoswhip) or make an issue ticket.
+When messaging me or making an issue ticket PLEASE prefix your message/title with "Model Removal:", provide the model name, file hash (optional), and a reason for removing it.
+To get the hash you can open Powershell and type `Get-FileHash .\filename.onnx` All requests WILL be checked to see if you are the original poster of the model.

 # License
 This project is licensed under the [GPL-3.0 License](LICENSE).